jxtngx/forecast/README.md

 `forecastlab.pages` should contain code for data apps built with streamlit.

-`forecastlab.conf` can assist with project, trainer, and sweep configurations.
+`forecastlab.config` can assist with project, trainer, and sweep configurations.

 ### Project Root